-Mom Point-Of-View: I was initially worried that this was going to be above my child’s head since we don’t allow much screen time but as soon as I explained how to use the “shift” key, he was ready to go!
-I was really impressed with the quality of the book design and the fun little trading cards but if you feel like your child doesn’t need physical copies, there’s also a $20/mo.
+Mom Point-Of-View: I was initially worried that this was going to be above my child’s head.
+We don’t allow much screen time but as soon as I explained how to use the “shift” key, he was ready to go!
+I’m really impressed with the quality of the book design and the fun little trading cards.
+If you feel like your child doesn’t need physical copies, there’s also a $20/mo.
 PDF-only option as well.

 Update: Bitsbox has improved their already great box by including a Trapper Keeper (for reals!) to store all the perfectly sized coding worksheets.
 My son had a difficult time laying out the previous workbook while trying to type so this improvement is awesome.
 Same great kid-friendly apps!